RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

 ![4](https://user-images.githubusercontent.com/51405061/128645746-9581157f-3baa-44c7-a6b3-a25a2aa992b5.png)

+4. Go to the local repository and find the localization files you want to translate.

+In Cloudbeaver all translatable resources are located in the locales folder.
+The path to the folder is [package-name]\src\locales\[locale-code].ts.<br/>
-4. Go to local repository files and find the localisation file you want to translate.
-Create a copy of `en.ts` file in the directory and name it as [locale-code].ts (e.g. `it.ts` for Italian)
+Create a copy of `en.ts` file in the package you want to change localization in and name it as [locale-code].ts (e.g. `it.ts` for Italian)

 Example: `../repository_name/webapp/packages/core-localization/src/locales`

 5. Open the created file and translate tokens to your language.
 Change _EN_ on [locale-code] in the file here `export const defaultENLocale`.